Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Introduction

 \section{Introduction}

-In 1995, Pittman \emph{et al}. has realized the second-order ghost imaging (GI) through photon coincidence counting system using a quantum light source generated in spontaneous parametric down-conversion~\cite{Pittman1995Optical}.
-After nearly a decade of researching~\cite{Bennink2002Two,Bennink2004Quantum,Gatti2004Correlated,Cheng2004Incoherent,Ferri2005High,Valencia2005Two,Zhang2005Correlated,Cao2005Geometrical}, GI has been demonstrated that quantum light sources are not a necessary condition to realize ghost image but classical light sources, especially pseudo-thermal light generated by laser beam passing through a rotating ground glass~\cite{Cheng2004Incoherent,Ferri2005High,Valencia2005Two}, is a practical alternative for those scholars new to the field or research groups with limited funding.
-Traditional ghost imaging (TGI) with pseudo-thermal light requires two optical signals for intensity correlation~\cite{Scarcelli2006Phase,Basano2006Experiment,Cai2007Lensless}, reference signal (RS) and test signal (TS).
-After passing through a beam splitter, one beam undergoes free diffraction and creates a diffraction speckle as the RS, while the other beam undergoes diffraction and then transmits through the detected object to form the TS by a detector without spatial resolution.
-TGI is obtained only through intensity correlation between those two dynamic light signals.
-A single signal alone is insufficient for GI formation.
+In 1995, Pittman \emph{et al}. have realized the second-order ghost imaging (GI) using a quantum light source~\cite{Pittman1995Optical}.
+After nearly a decade of research~\cite{Bennink2002Two,Bennink2004Quantum,Gatti2004Correlated,Cheng2004Incoherent,Ferri2005High,Valencia2005Two,Zhang2005Correlated,Cao2005Geometrical}, it has been demonstrated that quantum source is not a necessary condition but classical source, such as a pseudo-thermal light generated by laser beam passing through a rotating ground glass~\cite{Ferri2005High,Valencia2005Two}, is a cost-effective alternative for GI.
+Traditional ghost imaging (TGI) with pseudo-thermal light requires two dynamic optical signals, reference signal (RS) and test signal (TS), for intensity correlation~\cite{Bennink2002Two,Bennink2004Quantum,Gatti2004Correlated,Valencia2005Two,Zhang2005Correlated,Scarcelli2006Phase,Basano2006Experiment,Cai2007Lensless,ChenOL2010Highvisibility,Li2019Transverse}.
+After passing through a beam splitter, one beam undergoes free diffraction and creates a dynamic speckle acting as the RS, while the other beam transmits through the detected object to form the TS, which can be measured by a single-pixel detector.
+Due to the disordered transmissive surface of ground glass~\cite{Martienssen1964Coherence,Goodman2007Speckle}, the RS can only be obtained by experimental measurement.
+Thus, TGI with pseudo-thermal light requires two dynamic intensity signals: the TS and the RS, both of which are indispensable.